medialab/minet/docs/cli.md

                               request.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
+  -i INPUT, --input INPUT     CSV file containing all the post urls you want to
+                              process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.